 While aquatic animals are directly affected, humans and other animals are also on the receiving end on top of the food chain.

 The Paper Bottle Company (Paboco) launched to change the story of plastic littering in the ocean.
-Paboco, which started in 2019, pioneers the transformation from the use of plastic packaging and bottles to scalable paper bottles.
+Paboco, which started in 2019, pioneered the transformation from plastic packaging and bottles to scalable paper bottles.